 The Holy Land: Stepping to the Farthest Reaches of My Soul, Not My Walllet

 I don’t really want to talk about religion, but my most recent trip involved faith and religion.
 I’m always open to all kinds of religious beliefs because I believe that all kinds of religion expound on the same essential truth – the individual relationship with nature, with other people and with God.
 I believe that everyone has the right to worship their God the way they want as long as they do not hurt others.
-For me I chose to remain and worship my God in the church/religion that my parents introduced me to, but as I get older, I start to lose my faith in the church.
+For me, I chose to remain and worship my God in the church/religion that my parents introduced me to, but as I get older, I start to lose my faith in the church.
 Thinking that I needed some sort of spiritual reawakening, I joined a pilgrimage to the Holy Land organized by our local parish priest.

 Sadly, the so-called pilgrimage turned out to be not a pilgrimage but a tour to the Holy Land.
 I did not feel like a pilgrim, but a tourist that fell into a “trap.”
 The line between commerce and religious was fuzzy from the very beginning.
 The fact that the trip was marketed as ‘Specially Arranged Pilgrimage to the Holy Land” and that we were told that it was filling up fast, made me sign-up for the trip with blind faith (not knowing the whole fact about the trip - total cost, the limit or number of participants allowed to join).
 I have no complaints about the cost of the trip, it was comparable to the pilgrimage offered by other pilgrimage providers, but it was a little iffy how the people we trust to do the right thing presented it to us.
-Before leaving, our pilgrim-coordinator met with us three times - to pay the down payment, first installment and final payment.
-During the meetings, our priest/prilgrim-coordinator told us what to expect in this pilgrimage: Couples would get to renew their wedding vows in Cana; We get to reenact water baptism in the River Jordan; Walk on the sacred places that Jesus walked, where he taught, lived, died and rose from the dead.
+Before leaving, our pilgrim-coordinator met with us three times - to pay the down payment, the first installment, and final payment.
+During the meetings, our priest/pilgrim-coordinator told us what to expect in this pilgrimage: Couples would get to renew their wedding vows in Cana; We get to reenact water baptism in the River Jordan; Walk on the sacred places that Jesus walked, where he taught, lived, died and rose from the dead.
 I had never been so excited about a trip than to walk in the footsteps of Jesus.
 So, I embarked on this trip with great expectation: to match the physical steps with spiritual steps to the farthest reaches of my soul, not my wallet.

 As it turned out, more than sixty people signed-up for the trip (two busloads).
 Any reasonable person would know that managing sixty people in one trip is a hard thing to do.
 Though, I reasoned that the tour operators that had been in the business since 1976 knew what they were doing.
 However, as soon as we landed from a more-than-fifteen-hour flight, we waited for hours at the airport for the tour operator/director to iron out some issues with hotel vouchers.

 We had a list of hotels, but no day-to-day itinerary except on day one, when we traveled from the airport in Jordan to Mt.
 Nebo that mentioned a visit to a local craft (mosaic tile) museum.
-The place turned out to be a museum of five animated bible story (Noah’s ark, parting of the red sea, etc.) and animated display (Las Vegas style) of the people of Jordan’s occupations – which was a lead in to the factory/store.
+The place turned out to be a museum of five animated bible story (Noah’s ark, parting of the red sea, etc.) and animated display (Las Vegas style) of the people of Jordan’s occupations – which was a lead into the factory/store.
 It was insulting!
 And these became our day-to-day schedule.

 We entered Israel via the Kings Bridge and on to Jericho Road where every inch of it was mentioned in the Bible (at least according to our guide).
 Our guide started his narration by citing the book number and verse number from the Bible that mentioned the place we were seeing.
 He would then give us a few details about the place or way too many information about the plants.
 The narration would then change to something I thought still related to the Bible like "collecting tears into a jar as a sign of undying love and fidelity,’ only to find our bus in front of pottery factory/store.
 Another factory/store lead-in tactic was to talk about the Dead Sea and to talk about love and beauty.
 The next thing we knew, we were in front of a SPA and Beauty Store with products from the Dead Sea.
 There was nothing more blatant display of materialism than taking us to a diamond and jewelry factory before the renewal of wedding vows ceremony at the church in Cana (where Jesus performed his first wedding and the miracle of turning water into wine).
 Of course, the many who joined this so-called pilgrimage to have their wedding vows renewed at Cana were at the height of their emotion - love.
 After all, how many couples could say they got to renew their wedding vows in Cana?
 It was very exploitative - taking advantage of people's faith and emotion.
 And it bothered me the most.
 At that point, I stopped questioning our coordinator’s and tour operator/director’s motivation behind this pilgrimage, and I stopped praying with them.